rowanjb/rowanjb.github.io/_pages/cv.md

 Education
 ------
-* **Doctoral student**, 2027 (estimated completion date)\\
+* **Doctoral student** in Oceanography, est. 2027 \\
   **Ludwig-Maximilians-Universität**, Germany\\
   **Alfred-Wegener-Institut, Helmholtz-Zentrum für Polar- und Meeresforschung**, Germany
-  * Thesis topic: High-resolution, non-hydrostatic modelling of convection in the Southern Ocean using MITgcm
+  * Thesis: *Towards Realistically Modelling Southern Ocean Convection*
   * Supervisor: Prof. Dr. Alexander Haumann
 * **Master of Science** in Earth and Atmospheric Sciences, 2024\\
   **University of Alberta**, Canada
-  * Thesis: The Effects of Tides and Submesoscale Mixed Layer Eddies on Deep Convection in the Labrador Sea: Simulations at Resolutions Consistent with Coupled Climate Models
+  * Thesis: *The Effects of Tides and Submesoscale Mixed Layer Eddies on Deep Convection in the Labrador Sea: Simulations at Resolutions Consistent with Coupled Climate Models*
   * Supervisor: Dr. Paul Myers
 * **Bachelor of Engineering** in Ocean and Naval Architectural Engineering, 2020\\
   **Memorial University of Newfoundland**, Canada